 The Volt 600 rangefinder has 4X magnification with 20mm objective lens.
 These specs provide you with a 5mm exit pupil, and the perfect low magnification for close range hunting.
 We should also mention that Simmons is one of only a few manufacturers to provide a rangefinder with such low power for close range hunters.

 The LCD display has a black reticle with black readouts.
 While the black font may be difficult to read in low light or in shaded areas with dark objects, this is true of all LCD display rangefinders.
-However, the Simmons rangefinder’s simple display is something that many users applaud.
-It’s uncluttered, clear, and straightforward.
+However, the Simmons rangefinder has a simple display which is something that many users applaud.
+It's uncluttered, clear, and straightforward.

 - Multiple finishes available